tylerlrhodes/blog2/content/posts/2020 Goals - Updated Learning Plan.md

 like to buy books.
 And I like to plan on reading them.
 And I do like to read them too.

+But I also like to finish things on occassion that I had planned to finish.
+Looking back, for example, I started SICP almost a year and a half ago, and I'm still not done!
+I haven't even really worked on it since November of 2018 it looks like.
+So it's definitely time to finish SICP.

+This year I'll break up my learning plan and goals into three
+sections: Books to Read, Posts to Write, and Things to Do.

+### Books to Read
+* Finish Structure and Interpretation of Computer Programs (The Wizard Book)
+* Discrete Math and Functional Programming
+* Operating Systems: Three Easy Pieces
+* Code: The Hidden Language of Computer Hardware and Software

+### Posts to Write
+* Book Reviews:
+ * Anger, Madness and the Daimonic: The Psychological Genesis of Violence, Evil and Creativity
+ * The Organization Man
+ * Violence and the Sacred
+ * The One by Whom Scandal Comes
+ * The Scapegoat
+ * Skin in the Game: Hidden Asymmetries in Daily Life
+ * The Black Swan
+ * The Tipping Point: How Little Things Can Make a Big Difference
+ * Deceit, Desire, and the Novel: Self and Other in Literary Structure
+ * Any other books I read etc.
+* Technical Posts
+ *